dthree/cash/README.md

 For those who don't know, [Shell.js](https://github.com/shelljs/shelljs) is an awesome Node app that implements Unix shell commands programatically in Javascript.
 Check it out - really.
 While Shell.js was tremendously helpful in figuring out how to accomplish Cash, the two do not really conflict.

 Shell.js *gives the feel of and approximates* Unix commands in a code environment, but does not aim to precisely implement it.
 By example, Shell.js' `ls` command supports two arguments and returns an array.
-Cash supports seventeen arguments and strives to mirror the exact funcionality and output of the POSIX-compliant `ls` command.
+Cash supports seventeen arguments and strives to mirror the exact functionality and output of the POSIX-compliant `ls` command.

 ## License